Math major and advanced courses FAQ

 Math 225 (linear algebra) or 226 (intensive linear algebra) is recommended for students who wish to take further proof-based mathematics courses.
 Students majoring in mathematics, Math + CPSC or Math + Econ are required to complete either Math 225 or Math 226.

-In more detail: For math majors, and students wishing to continue with proof-based math courses, the theory and proof writing skills learned in Math 225 or 226 provide essential preparation for further study.
+In more detail: For math majors, and students who wish or need to continue with proof-based math courses, the theory and proof writing skills learned in Math 225 or 226 provide essential preparation for further study.
 That is why the math major does not accept Math 222.

 Outside of the major: generally speaking, proofs are useful in many fields.
 They help one to become a better problem solver, evaluate different approaches to a question, consider options along the way, keep track of important details, check solutions for correctness, and present them in a way that is accessible to others.
 These skills are very helpful, in math and outside of it.